salasberryfin/CarND-Advanced-Lane-Lines/writeup_template.md

     return binary_output
 ```

-Once these operations were performed on th original image, the results were combined following the below expression, to generate the output binary file were the lane lines are clearly identifiable, as seen in the example.
+Once these operations are performed on the original image, the results are combined following the below expression, to generate the output binary file where the lane lines are clearly identifiable, as seen in the example.

 ``` python
 combine = np.zeros_like(frame.gradient)
 combine[(frame.gradient == 1) | ((frame.hls == 1) & (frame.direction == 1))] = 1
 ```

-The above code snippet uses the UndistImage class (as `frame`), which was defined to store all relevant information about each of the analyzed images, so they can be easily accessible during the detection process and the combination of different manipulation methods.
+The above code snippet uses the `UndistImage` class (as `frame`), which was defined to store all relevant information for each of the analyzed images, so they can be easily accessible during the detection process and the combination of different manipulation methods.

 ``` python
 def __init__(self, image, gray, hls, gradient, direction):